Salute (2022 Indian film): Development

-In May 2020, during the seven year anniversary of film Mumbai Police, director Rosshan Andrrews announced that he would be teaming up with Dulquer Salmaan for his next film which is a thriller.
-The film's story and screenplay is written by his regular collaborators Bobby & Sanjay marking their sixth film together.
+In May 2020, on the seventh anniversary of Mumbai Police, director Rosshan Andrrews announced that he would be working with Dulquer Salmaan on a thriller.
+The film's story and screenplay would be written by his regular collaborators Bobby and Sanjay, in their sixth film together.
+The film's first poster was unveiled in March 2021.

 Filming

-The principal photography began on 3 February 2021, in Kollam, Kerala, India.
-Diana Penty joined the sets on 9 February 2021 marking her debut in Malayalam film.
-Manoj K Jayan joined the shooting on 12 February 2021.
-The major locations are Trivandrum, Kollam, Kasargode, and New Delhi.
+Principal photography began on 3 February 2021 in Kollam.
+Diana Penty joined the sets on 9 February 2021 in her debut Malayalam film.
+Manoj K. Jayan joined shooting on 12 February 2021.
+The film was shot in Thiruvananthapuram, Kollam, Kasaragod, and New Delhi.

 Release

 Salute released on SonyLiv on 17 March 2022 as a Direct-to-OTT release.
 The film was originally planned to release in April 2021, but was postponed multiple times due to waves of the COVID-19 pandemic in India.
-The premiere was rescheduled multiples times, including for October 2021, December 2021, and January 2022.
+The premiere was rescheduled multiple times before it was finally released on the platform on 17 March 2022.

-Controversies
+Legal issues

-On 15 March 2022, ahead of the film's release, the Film Exhibitors United Organisation of Kerala (FEUOK), banned Dulquer Salmaan's movies from releasing in theatres anymore since the lead actor, producer, makers had violated the rules and given the film out for a direct OTT release even though they had confirmed that it would have a theatrical release first.
+On 15 March 2022, ahead of the film's release, the Film Exhibitors United Organisation of Kerala (FEUOK), banned Dulquer Salmaan's films from releasing in theatres anymore since the lead actor, producer, makers had violated the rules and given the film out for a direct OTT release even though they had confirmed that it would have a theatrical release first.
 They also banned Wayfarer Films and Dulquer Salmaan projects.
 They said the ban would be permanent and refused to co-operate with Dulquer.
 Later the ban was withdrawn by them.